wenguanwang/AGS/README.md

 1. Please install our modified [caffe](https://github.com/maysina/PDB-ConvLSTM/blob/master/maycaffe-convlstm.rar) first.

+2. Download the model weight from https://drive.google.com/open?id=1aO2nAaQMy-A76NjRSQDTx53AfpqyWUCt and put dvap_agos.caffemodel into the 'model' folder.

-2. Then edit paths in './test/test.py' and './test/davis_bs3.txt'.
+3. Then edit paths in './test/test.py' and './test/davis_bs3.txt'.

-3. After you get the original results from the network, you can use './test/davis_crf.py' to process them.
+4. After you get the original results from the network, you can use './test/davis_crf.py' to process them.

-4. In order to get the binary map, you can run the './test/binary.m' after get the results with crf.
+5. Our results on DAVIS16, FBMS and Youtube can be find at 'seg_results.rar'.

 If you find our method useful in your research, please cite the following papers: